 Throughout the residency, the candidate will accumulate a working knowledge of veterinary pharmacy legal and regulatory processes.
 While the majority of this learning will occur during daily dispensing activities, supplemental learning may be accomplished at any approved external sites such as veterinary pharmaceutical companies, local specialty compounding pharmacies, the United States Pharmacopeia, and the Food and Drug Administration Center for Veterinary Medicine (CVM).
 The resident will also be involved in mentoring rotating pharmacy students, veterinary nursing students, and veterinary medicine (DVM) students as well as participating in medical rounds and journal clubs.

 Residents will be asked to work a minimum of 40 hours per week.
 Time off for sick leave and vacation will be 22 working days/year total and any unused vacation will be paid out at the end of the residency.
 Hours may be extended as required for travel to externship sites or rotations in the field.
-Salary for this residency is consistent with veterinary pharmacy residency stipends at other Veterinary Colleges.
+Salary for this residency is consistent with pharmacy residency stipends.

 The Purdue University Veterinary Hospital provides an experiential environment that encompasses a vast array of veterinary healthcare.
 Over 17,000 cases are presented to the hospital annually.
 Outpatient cases average 80 daily, inpatient cases average 11 daily, surgeries performed average 11 daily and an average of 9 emergency cases are treated daily.
 Board certified faculty practice and teach in the following specialties:

 Clinical faculty, residents, DVM interns, and veterinary technologists work together to teach DVM and vet tech students, provide world class care to animal patients and conduct research that is leading the veterinary world.

 Wilson Gwin, BSPh, R.Ph.
 DICVP, FSVHP